 The University of Maryland Libraries Research and Teaching Fellowship prepares MLIS graduate students to enter into a competitive academic job market.
-The scaffolded training program equips Fellows with the skills and experience to perform entry-level public services functions including: information literacy instruction, research assistance, basic program assessment, and peer training.
+The scaffolded training program equips Fellows with the skills and experience to perform entry-level public services functions including: information literacy instruction, research assistance, program assessment, and peer training.
 The Fellowship goes beyond basic job responsibilities to prepare Fellows to step into faculty roles by providing funding and support for professional development, including presentations, posters, and conferences; engaging in discussions about current literature with academic librarians through a monthly journal club; and the opportunity to lead a small scale research and assessment project of their choosing.
 Finally, it supports Fellows through their job search processes by providing career readiness workshops, mentorship, and a supportive community of practice.

 This competitive program is open annually to five MLIS students.
 100% of alums have gone on to receive job offers from prestigious academic and research institutions.
 For more information, meet our current and past fellows.

 The fellowship is a three-semester teaching and training program.
-Students with degree paths longer than a traditional two year program (such as HiLS students) should strategically plan when they apply for the Fellowship.
-Fellows work at average of 5 hours per week during the academic year and are compensated at $15 p/hour.
+Students with degree paths longer than a traditional two-year program (such as HiLS students) should strategically plan when they apply for the Fellowship.
+Fellows work at an average of 5 hours per week during the academic year and are compensated at $15 p/hour.
 Applications open mid-October, with interviews taking place at the end of the fall semester.
 Fellows begin the following spring, during their second semester in the MLIS program.
 The first semester focuses on developing teaching and research skills, the second seeks to strengthen efficacy as instructors through independent teaching, and the third centers on peer training, research, and assessment.

 Second Semester (Fall): Fellows develop teaching efficacy by independently leading 18 to 22 information literacy sessions for first-year students.
-Fellows continue to provide 1 to 2 hours of patron support at EPSL and meet in-person for their weekly office hour.
+Fellows continue to provide 1 to 2 hours of patron support at the STEM Library and meet in-person for their weekly office hour.
 Fellows co-lead monthly journal clubs open to all public services faculty and staff, providing fellows and professional librarians the opportunity to stay up to date with current trends and initiatives in the profession.
-Fellows receive mentorship from librarians including teaching observations and and attend workshops/webinars on the academic job search, cover letters, CV preparation, and the interview process.
+Fellows receive mentorship from librarians including teaching observations and attend workshops/webinars on the academic job search, cover letters, CV preparation, and the interview process.

 Third Semester (Spring): The final semester of the Fellowship consists of a 120-hour field-study.
 60% (70 hours) includes training junior Fellows, leading information literacy sessions for first-year students, and providing 1 to 2 hours of reference assistance per week.
 The other 40% (50 hours) centers around a Teaching as Research Project, in which Fellows work with a librarian to design and lead an information literacy session for a subject-specific course, incorporating elements of assessment and reflection.
 After completing an IRB, Fellows have opportunities to share the findings of this research with their peers at the iSchool’s Experiential Learning Expo and their colleagues in the UMD Libraries at the Library Research & Innovative Practice Forum.
 Throughout the semester, senior Fellows receive mentorship and support for the job search.